whaletech07/EntryWave/README.md

-# Bulk-Text-Entry
+# EntryWave

-This is a utility that allows you to write words or phrases to a text file in bulk with or without a GUI.
+EnteryWave is a CLI or GUI utility that repeatedly adds text into a text file until a specified line count is reached.
-That's it.